10ksb-logo.svg

 Survey: Black Small Business Owners are Optimistic About Hiring and Profit Outlook in 2023 While Facing Continued Systemic Barriers to Capital and Financing

-We are currently accepting applications from small business owners for our South Dakota and Missouri classes, which will start in early 2024.
+We are currently accepting applications from small business owners for our West Virginia, Alabama, and Minnesota classes, which will start in fall 2024.
 To learn more, please visit our application page